rob-letts/dotfiles/README.md

 # dotfiles

-Over the top customisation of my Neovim and VS Code development environments.
+Over the top configs for Neovim and Zsh.

-Got some ESLint, Zsh, and Starship in there as well.
+Got some ESLint, VS Code, and Starship in there as well.